department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-02-appt-list-usability-screenreader/research-findings.md

 #### Participant quotes

-_Facilitator_
+> _Facilitator_
+>

-As an accessibility advocate where do you encounter the most issues that you've seen, especially with VA.gov?
+> As an accessibility advocate where do you encounter the most issues that you've seen, especially with VA.gov?
+>

-_Participant 3_
+> _Participant 3_

-“Well first of all just getting into the system.
+> Well first of all just getting into the system.
 I mean you saw what we just went through.
 And for those that don't know they give you four different options to login.
 Why not just have one system?
-Why do you have to have four different systems?”
+Why do you have to have four different systems?

-* P3
+— P3

-“Unfortunately it's not like one system necessarily reads the other so it makes you sign in twice.
+> “Unfortunately it's not like one system necessarily reads the other so it makes you sign in twice.
 That's so weird but it happens all the time.”

-- P7
+— P7

-“I don't normally go through this stuff.
+> “I don't normally go through this stuff.
 Normally I don't check online for anything.
 This is usually an extra step that you have to go through.
 I normally don't go through this step.
 I'm pretty good at keeping up with my information [without going online].

-- P2
+— P2

-“I mean don't get me wrong I know you're trying to keep things secure but I don't need Fort Knox to get into my own stuff.”
+> “I mean don't get me wrong I know you're trying to keep things secure but I don't need Fort Knox to get into my own stuff.”

-- P12, screen reader user
+— P12, screen reader user

 #### Task analysis: log in